Lightning-AI/pytorch-lightning/docs/source/advanced/ipu.rst

 To use IPUs you must have access to a server with IPU devices attached.
 To get access see `getting started <https://www.graphcore.ai/getstarted>`_.

+You must ensure that the server with IPUs attached has enabled the SDK popart and poplar packages.
+Instructions should be given by Graphcore.

 Training with IPUs
 ------------------